NREL/PyDSS/docs/source/tutorial.rst

 If ``Export Data Tables`` is set to true then the raw output is written to CSV files in ``<project-path>/<project-name>/Export/<scenario-name>``.
 These can be converted to pandas DataFrames.
 It is up to the user to interpret what each column represents.
-This can very by element.
+This can vary by element.

 You can also access the results programmatically as shown in the following example code.